Mildred14/gmail_api_csv/README.md

 # Gmail_API_CSV

-With this Ruby applicaction you will be able to obtain a CSV format containing the relation of users that send you an email with an attachment.
+With this Ruby applicaction you will be able to obtain a CSV format containing the relation of users that sent you an email.
 Keep in mind that this is Gmail users oriented.

 ## Requirements